ByteworksHomeLab/spring-ai-lab/README.md

 ### 6) Set your environment variables.

-Before running any `docker compose,` or `mvn` commands in a terminal, you must first export the variables needed by the `docker-compose.yaml` and  `application.yml` files.
+You must first export the variables needed by the [docker-compose.yml](docker-compose.yml) and [application.yml](src%2Ftest%2Fresources%2Fapplication.yml) files.

-I found it convenient running the variable exports from script file, `env.sh,` in the root of the project.
-Use any credentials you want for Postgres, plus your OpenAI API key created above.
+It's more convenient to run the variable exports inside script file.
+Let's assume that you put the export statements in a file named `env.sh` at the root of the project, like this:

 ```shell
 #!/bin/bash